ElGranto/AdventuresWithPixel/_posts/2016-04-18-a-rose-by-any-name.markdown

 comments:   true
 ---

-A rose by any other name,
+A rose by any other name,<!--more-->

 <img src="/assets/images/flower-156608_640.png" class="float-right" style="width:18rem; padding-left:2rem;" alt="">Would still be a penis?